 Jacqueline Berke, Professor Emerita of English at Drew University, is the founding Director Emerita of the Center for Holocaust Study.
 At Drew, she taught literature and writing in both the College of Liberal Arts and the Graduate School at Drew and served as Director of the Writing Program from 1965 to 1985.
 She is the author of a rhetoric text Berke’s Twenty Questions for the Writer (Harcourt Brace, 6th edition, 1996), widely used in freshman composition classes throughout the country.
 She also served as research director, consultant, and coordinator of a series of writing-related research projects such as the federally funded “Project English” (1965) and a computer centered composition “experiment” sponsored by the N.J.
 Department of Higher Education (1985)

-Yasmin Acosta is a graduate of Rutgers University with a Bachelor’s degree in English and a minor in Psychology.
+Yasmin Acosta earned her Bachelor’s degree in English with a minor in Psychology from Rutgers University and a Master’s Degree in Arts & Letters (Literary Studies) from Drew University.
+She is pursuing a second Master’s Degree at Drew in History & Culture.
 She wholeheartedly supports the Center’s Mission to commemorate those who perished in the Holocaust and other genocides, celebrate those who survived and educate upcoming generations to “remember for the future”.
-In her spare time, she writes poetry, enjoys reading, art, theater, music, film, photography and travel and is currently pursuing her Master’s degree at Drew University.